Overview

 Biography

-Dr. Colleen Gelhaus Pokorny is an Assistant Professor of Apparel Design at the Oregon State University College of Business in the School of Marketing, Analytics, and Design.
-Her research interests include sustainability trends impacting apparel product design and development; how cultural and technical innovations influence craft and design processes; and how design technologies can address gaps in diversity, equity, and inclusion.
-Her current research examines how designers revalue material culture through sustainable design processes when upcycling quilt materials into fashion garments.
-Her research has been published in Uncoverings and Ergonomics in Design.
-Her quilt, "Finding Joy Amidst the Chaos," was exhibited at the National Quilt Museum in Paducah, Kentucky.
-She is a member of the Costume Society of America (CSA), the American Quilt Study Group (AQSG), and the International Textile and Apparel Association (ITAA).
+Dr. Colleen Gelhaus Pokorny is an Assistant Professor of Apparel Design in the College of Business at Oregon State University, within the School of Marketing, Analytics, and Design.
+Her research explores sustainability trends shaping apparel product design and development; the ways cultural and technical innovations influence craft and design processes; and how emerging design technologies can advance diversity, equity, and inclusion.
+Her current work investigates how designers revalue material culture through sustainable practices, specifically by upcycling quilt materials into fashion garments.
+This research has been published in Uncoverings and Ergonomics in Design.
+Her paper "Integrating Generative AI in Design Ideation: Student Experiences with Mood Board Creation" received the Paper of Distinction Award in the Design/Product Development Track at the 2025 International Textile and Apparel Association Conference.
+She is an active member of the Costume Society of America (CSA), American Quilt Study Group (AQSG), the International Textile and Apparel Association (ITAA), and the Corvallis Modern Quilt Guild.

 Credentials